kamathhrishi/MyWebsite/Projects.markdown

 <br/>
 **Core Contributor, SyMPC [2021-]**
 <br/>
-<em>"A library for training Neural Networks using Multi Party Computations using Pytorch"</em>
+<em>"A library for training Neural Networks using Multi Party Computations in Pytorch"</em>
 <br/>
 <br/>
 Been working on something awesome.
 Will come back to you on this :).
 Currently, feel free to stalk my Pull requests and commits on Github to understand better.